 (b) A new subsection (b-1) is added to read as follows:

-“(b-1) Notwithstanding paragraph (3) of this subsection, the District may reduce its dedicated funding payment to WMATA if Maryland or Virginia reduces its dedicated funding payment below the amount required in its dedicated funding agreement with WMATA; provided, that the District’s reduction shall be not be greater in proportion than the proportion by which Maryland or the proportion by which Virginia, whichever is greater, reduces its payment.”.
+“(b-1) Notwithstanding subsection (b)(3) of this section, the District may reduce its dedicated funding payment to WMATA if Maryland or Virginia reduces its dedicated funding payment below the amount required in its dedicated funding agreement with WMATA; provided, that the District’s reduction shall be not be greater in proportion than the proportion by which Maryland or the proportion by which Virginia, whichever is greater, reduces its payment.”.

 SUBTITLE F. URBAN AGRICULTURE FUNDING AND CLARIFICATION